-Environmental monitoring and control capabilities for an Ultra 450 system reside at both the operating system level and the OBP firmware level.
+Environmental monitoring and control capabilities for Enterprise 250 servers reside at both the operating system level and the OBP firmware level.
 This ensures that monitoring capabilities are operational even if the system has halted or is unable to boot.
 The way in which OBP monitors and reacts to environmental over temperature conditions is controlled by the NVRAM variable env-monitor.
 The following table shows the various settings for this variable and the effect each setting has on OBP behavior.
-For additional information about the system's environmental monitoring capabilities, see "About Reliability, Availability, and Serviceability Features" in the owner's guide provided with your Ultra 450 system.
+For additional information about the system's environmental monitoring capabilities, see "About Reliability, Availability, and Serviceability Features" in the Sun Enterprise 250 Server Owner's Guide.

 Setting Monitor Active?
-Action Taken enabled (default) Yes In response to an over temperature condition or a fan failure in either the CPU or disk fan tray, OBP issues a warning and automatically shuts down the system after 30 seconds. advise Yes OBP issues a warning only, without shutting down the system. disabled No OBP takes no action at all; environmental monitoring at the OBP level is disabled.
+Action Taken enabled (default) Yes In response to a critical over temperature condition, OBP issues a warning and automatically shuts down the system after 30 seconds. advise Yes OBP issues a warning only, without shutting down the system. disabled No OBP takes no action at all; environmental monitoring at the OBP level is disabled.